mmocny/inp-workshop/README.md

 First Input Delay (FID) would measure such issues, only for the first interaction.
 Basically: How often is the page "sneezing" during load, for long enough to affect responsiveness?

-This was a major problem on the web a few years ago-- and concepts such as Time to Interactive (TTI), Total Blocking Time (TBT), and First Input Delay (FID) were important to track.
-But some things have changed:

-- Cookie prompts
-- SSR + Lazy Hydration... until first interaction
-- Expensive Client Side rendering, after interactions
-- JS bloat: Analytics, 1p and 3p scripts hooking onto interactions

 ## Experiment.
 Add some long running work to the event handler